TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/drivers/mcspi.md

 Specifics about MCSPI frame formatting and data sizes are provided in device-specific data sheets and technical reference manuals.

-In case of MCSPI operating in #MCSPI_MS_MODE_SLAVE mode if Rx overflow or Tx underflow occurs, driver cancels the current transfer and return status MCSPI_TRANSFER_CANCELLED to the application.
+In case of MCSPI operating in #MCSPI_MS_MODE_PERIPHERAL mode if Rx overflow or Tx underflow occurs, driver cancels the current transfer and return status MCSPI_TRANSFER_CANCELLED to the application.
 Application need to check the status and reinitiate transfers again.